 I don’t remember spending much time with my grandparents, though we knew they were glad to see us.
 Mostly they let us run free wherever we wanted.
 We scavenged for toys in the closets, explored along the dry creek and found furniture in odd corners of the farm to build a playhouse in the back of an old grain truck.

 When I was thirteen my mother lost both of her parents, her father at Easter and my grandmother by Christmas.
 Living over a thousand miles away, there wasn’t much we were able to bring home from their farm, and most of their belongings were sold at auction.
 With few photos or keepsakes passed down, what I have left are the stories and her recipes.

 They aren’t fancy recipes, and most of them require some interpretation.
 She cooked from memory, relying on recipes that used the same ingredients they always had close to hand.
 There was no such thing as a quick run to the grocery store, so the pantry is central to the way she cooked.
 Nothing was wasted, and the food was hearty and well balanced, always with plenty of fruits and vegetables and fresh dairy.

-My mother’s been sure to pass these habits down: we can usually finish close to a gallon of milk a day in our house and she never bough packaged food, definitely not pop or overly sweetened or salty snacks.
+My mother’s been sure to pass these habits down: growing up, we could finish close to a gallon of milk a day in our house and Mom never bought processed convenience foods, definitely not pop or overly sweetened or salty snacks.
 Here’s an example of a farm recipe – it’s in my mother’s handwriting, so I know it should have all the ingredients listed.
 As you can see, it’s been well used:

 The title may be a bit of a misnomer.
 If we buy too much milk and some of it starts to go sour, that’s what my mother means by buttermilk.
 When it first begins to sour, we make this recipe.
 If it gets chunky, we make pancakes.
 If it goes beyond that, my mom considers herself a failure and throws it out with much self-recrimination.
 As I said, nothing was ever wasted on the farm.